center-for-threat-informed-defense/attack-flow/docs/developers.rst

     :alt: A Navigator layer with the the Tesla flow rendered as an overlay.
     :align: center

-    A Navigator layer with the the Tesa flow rendered as an overlay.
+    A Navigator layer with the the Tesla flow rendered as an overlay.

 Generate schema documentation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~